2018 Summer Youth Practicum

 Native American youth are our future.
 If we want their leadership in the future, we need to get them interested in natural resources.
 As a natural resources organization, the NAFWS has successfully connected hundreds of Native American high school students with its program held in the mountains of Colorado since 1991.
-Utilizing the natural setting of the outdoors, the students learn and take part in classes taught by Native American role models and professionals.
-These teachers are also members of the NAFWS.
+Utilizing the natural setting of the outdoors, the students learn and take part in classes taught by Native American role model/professionals and tribal elders.
+Many of these teachers are also members of the NAFWS.

-In its 19 years, the practicum philosophy has evolved into the following: Future development of tribal leaders; Producing knowledgeable and educated professionals; Utilizing Traditional Ecological Knowledge; Supporting tribal sovereignty; Supporting community-based education; and encouraging/supporting progress toward higher education.
+Since 1992, the Summer Youth Practicum philosophy has evolved into the following: Future development of tribal leaders; Producing knowledgeable and educated professionals; Utilizing Traditional Ecological Knowledge; Supporting tribal sovereignty; Supporting community-based education; and encouraging/supporting progress toward higher education.